 OCCTAC is always in need of volunteers for our many programs.
 We welcome volunteers from all backgrounds and settings, including high schools, colleges, businesses or organizations, as well as retirees and other community members.
 There are various volunteering opportunities in the following areas: community outreach; early-start and pre-kinder arts; after-school arts; special events and fundraising; grant-writing, and much more.
-To learn more about our programs, see the Programs tab where you can read more about the classes and services that our Center offers.
+To learn more about our programs, see the SERVICES tab where you can read more about the classes and services that our Center offers.

 Early Start Volunteer / Pre-Kinder Arts Volunteer